Gambling and online casinos in Ivory Coast

 a national company that received a monopoly on lotteries and sports betting.

-After the economic reforms of the 2000s, private operators came to the country,
+After the economic reforms of the 2000s, private operators came to the country, and with the development of the Internet, the era of online gambling began, which today provides millions of CFA francs in tax revenues annually.

 Legislation and regulation

-as well as a number of resolutions of the Ministry of Finance and Economy.
+Gambling is regulated by Law No. 2014-132 of March 24, 2014, as well as a number of regulations of the Ministry of Finance and Economy.

-The main regulator is the Loterie Nationale de Côte d'Ivoire (LONACI),
+The main regulator is the Loterie Nationale de Côte d'Ivoire (LONACI), which:- issues licenses for casinos, bookmakers and online platforms;

 - monitors compliance with tax regulations and standards of integrity;